djug/pricing-calculator/README.md

 * `PricingOption`: the pricing options/tweaks we could apply to the item price.
 Each pricing option should have at least the following fields:

 -`name`: human readable name of the tweak.
-Example: `Weekdays Fixed Price (£6)`
-- `tweak_class`: the class that represent the tweak we are going to apply.
-Example: DayBasedFixedPrice
-- `tweak_condition`: what condition will trigger the tweak.
+Example: `Weekdays Fixed Price (£6)` -`tweak_class`: the class that represent the tweak we are going to apply.
+Example: DayBasedFixedPrice -`tweak_condition`: what condition will trigger the tweak.
 Example: “weekday” (a tweak that will be applied only during weekdays)
-- `tweak_parameter`: the parameter of the tweak
+-`tweak_parameter`: the parameter of the tweak

 Each item could have multiple pricing option.